nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARCUserJourney.md

 Viola can annotate her experimental workflows of the metabolomics and transcriptomics assays with process parameters in the `isa.assay.xlsx` file, which needs to be present for every assay.
 The workbook contains two or more worksheets, depending on the number of used protocols:

 - "MetaboliteExtraction": A worksheet to annotate the experimental workflow, in this case for extraction of metabolites.
-While this can be done manually, we recommend using our ontology supported annotation tool [Swate][kb-QuickStart_swate].
+While this can be done manually, we recommend using our ontology supported annotation tool [Swate][kb-swate_QuickStart].
 > Note: Using the name of the protocol for the name of the worksheet can provide clarity.
 - "MetaboliteMeasurement": A worksheet that describes the quantification of polar metabolites using gas-chromatography mass-spectrometry.
 - "Assay": Viola collected the administrative metadata of her assay in this worksheet.
 This information can later be transferred into the `isa.investigation.xlsx` using the ARC Commander.